justynasieczka/My-Website-Style-Guide/README.md

 > My website style guide.

 ## General info
-My 2nd Codecademy challenge project created in order to imporve my html and css skills.
+My 2nd Codecademy challenge project created in order to improve my html and css skills.
 The website was built after completing the entire "Introduction to HTML" and "Learn CSS" courses.

 ## Technologies
 * HTML5